-All guides of Travel Papua are certified guides from LSP Pramindo and licensed by the BNSP under the Indonesian government and law.
+All guides of Travel Papua are certified guides and licensed under the Indonesian government and law.
 Despite their certification we see that the level of guiding remains lower comparing to other parts of Indonesia let alone internationally.
 Most of our guides speak average English.
 They master the English language for more or less 60%.
 Only a few of them speak English fluently.
-For better guiding standards we can include a guide from Java or Bali, but they should be flown over to Papua and still be accompanied by the local guide from Papua.
-Papua has a strict rule that tourists and travellers should be accompanied by the local guides on location.
-It is not allowed to travel with a guide from outside only.
+For enhanced guiding standards, we can arrange for a guide from Java or Bali, but they would need to be flown to Papua and still work alongside a local guide.
+Papua has a strict policy that requires tourists and travelers to be accompanied by local guides on location.
+Traveling with an outside guide alone is not permitted, and this will result in higher costs.
+Please note that there is a shortage of guides across Papua, and guide services are limited..

-Section 2.3: Accommodations
+Section 2.3: Accommodations and Hygiene

 When you travel to worlds' most remote place you want to stay in the best accommodation possible.
 We carefully select them personally, but that does not guarantee that they offer standard services you would expect.
-There are only a few good hotels in the bigger cities and it is common that even the best ones can have its deficiencies.
+There are good hotels in the bigger cities but it is common that even the best ones can have its deficiencies.
 If you travel around Papua you will likely experience staying in homestays, lodges or local houses.
 In general, these kind of accommodation in Papua are not comparable to those in other parts of Indonesia and other Asian countries and therefore are below western standards.
 Most of them provide matrasses on the floor and shared locally styled bathrooms.
-Unfortunately the lack of hygiene and maintenance is common.
-In some cases we will advise you to bring your own sheets/ sleeping bag and a sleeping pad for your own comfort.
+Unfortunately, the lack of hygiene and maintenance is a common issue.
+If you encounter this, please discuss it with your guide, who can instruct the local people to clean the area.
+If the situation is particularly bad and unacceptable, don't hesitate to contact our office for assistance.
+In some cases, we will advise you to bring your own sheets/ sleeping bag and a sleeping pad for your own comfort.
+Communication in these locations can be a big challenge because the staff do not speak English, but when you travel with a guide it becomes easier.